tomhrr/p5-App-DVCS-Digest/README.md

 ### Installation

-To install this module, run the following commands:
+Run the following commands from within the checkout directory:

 ```
 perl Makefile.PL